Skip to content

 cd AstrBot

-# Modify the environment variable configuration in the compose-with-shipyard.yml file, such as Shipyard's access token, etc.
+# Modify the environment variables in compose-with-shipyard.yml, such as the Shipyard access token

 docker compose -f compose-with-shipyard.yml up -d